There are many types of baby flash cards. Which is the right one to use for brain development, and when?

 1. Learning Flashcards for newborns below 1 years old (0 to 3 months old)

-The visual sensory of a newborn is the least developed.
-Your baby can see only black and white, and as they develop their colour spectrum, they will begin to see the red colour.
-You first start with Infant stimulation flash cards (black, white, and red flashcards) with high contrast shapes and patterns, from newborn to 3 months old.
-By the third month, your baby will be able to see the full-colour spectrum.
+The visual senses of a newborn are the least developed.
+Your baby can see only black and white, and as they develop their color spectrum, they will begin to see the red color.
+You first start with Infant stimulation flash cards (black, white, and red flashcards) with high-contrast shapes and patterns from newborns to 3 months old.
+By the third month, your baby can see the full-color spectrum.

 You can start teaching them new words or vocabulary and math.

 For math, you start with Dot flash cards.
 Normally known as "Math Red Dot Flashcards."
 For math, you start teaching them "quantity recognition."
-The red dots on the card represents the true values or quantity.
-You also can be creative by replacing the red dots with some other objects that are attractive to keep your child's attention.
+The red dots on the card represent the true values or quantity.
+You can also be creative by replacing the red dots with other attractive objects to keep your child's attention.

 2. Learning Flashcards for 1 year olds

-There are 2 types of flashcards to teach your 1 year old.
-It's the picture/words flashcards and math flashcards (dots and numerals).
+There are two types of flashcards to teach your one-year-old: picture/word flashcards and math flashcards (dots and numerals).

 For Math, your child should learn: